-I’ve played a lot of ambient and EDM (it chills me out).
 Reading has been non-fiction; I’ve particularly enjoyed Robert Lanza’s, ‘Biocentrism’.
-David Bohm’s, ‘Wholeness and the Implicate Order’ and Carlo Rovelli’s ‘Reality Is Not What It Seems – The Journey to Quantum Gravity’ both had fascinating insights, that influenced new poetry.
+David Bohm’s, ‘Wholeness and the Implicate Order’.
+I read Carlo Rovelli’s ‘Reality Is Not What It Seems – The Journey to Quantum Gravity’ and listened to Bonobo a lot.
+All these books had fascinating insights that influenced new poetry I’ve been writing.

-Dominique Loreau’s, “L’art de la Simplicite’ was thought-provoking.
-Her mix of French/Eastern simplicity is austere, though enabled me to release more in a few areas.
+Dominique Loreau’s, “L’art de la Simplicite’ was thought-provoking and enabled me to release more in a few areas.
 Simplicity for me is greenery and wood with systems that create ease; an earthy, relaxed style that shifts with the seasons.
-Deepak Chopra’s, “Ageless Body, Timeless Mind’ is the current read; written in 1993 it provides an insightful look at how our body and mind works and what it is capable of.
-A great reminder of good habits.
+Deepak Chopra’s, “Ageless Body, Timeless Mind’ (written in 1993) provides a wonderful study of how much body and mind is capable of.

 Cal Newport’s, ‘Deep Work’ was in support of avoiding fragmented attention over a time (which permanently damages the ability to problem-solve and focus, for long periods).
-A worthwhile read.
+A worthwhile read!
 Jaron Lanier’s, ‘Ten Arguments for Deleting Your Social Media Right Now’ talks about a great idea that became exploitative.
-I’d recently closed my accounts on Instagram and Twitter after years of moderate use, so was curious to read it.
-I’m more relaxed, productive, upbeat and there are other ways to keep in touch with people, so I think he makes some fair points.
+I’d recently closed accounts on Instagram and Twitter and have been more relaxed and productive; so I think he makes some fair points and there are other ways to interact with people.

 Matt Haig’s, “Notes on a Nervous Planet’ is funny, anecdotal and uplifting.
 It had some great tips to put your life back on an even keel.
 Rainer Maria Rilke’s, ‘Letters to a Young Poet’ and Hafiz’s, “The Garden of Heaven’ were classics I had been meaning to read for a while.
-Both had some beautiful sentiments and passages worth reading.
-I love the experience of learning new things or seeing where a story takes me.
+Both had some beautiful sentiments and passages.

 I’m eager to wander more often – return to some places and visit others for the first time.
 Despite the recent humidity, rain and wind return as old friends; scurrying around me like the dogs as I collect apples.
 In readiness for the intense periods of creativity and study that lay ahead, we’ve swapped unwanted stationery like sweets.
 Autumn is a season of activity.
 I love the freedom that the cooler months bring.